Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 In turn, `Map` now has a property of type `IFOV` for the player's FOV.
 This allows a user to implement a custom FOV calculation and use it within the map framework.

 ## Change in Interface
-Additionally, the fov classes no longer implement `IMapView<double>`.
-Instead, there is a `DoubleResultView` property that exposes the results of the FOV calculation as a map.
+In GoRogue 2, FOV classes implemented `IMapView<double>` in order to allow you to access the results.
+In GoRogue 3, this is no longer the case; instead, there is a `DoubleResultView` property that exposes the results of the FOV calculation as a grid view.
 Similarly, the `BooleanFOV` property has been renamed to `BooleanResultView`.
 This change more easily facilitated the abstraction that was introduced, and as well provided a more consistent interface.

 # GameFramework Namespace Refactored
 A number of refactors have been performed on the `GoRogue.GameFramework` namespace.